 Old host tool versions (before release v1.2) do not ask for a choice, but start the update with the first device found without confirmation.
 It is recommended to download and install the newest host tool before performing a firmware update.

 The same instructions as with Unix apply.
 You can double-click "firmware-update.bat" in Explorer in the Ethernet Debugger installation folder to avoid constructing a command line.
 This will use firmware.dat in the same folder.
 In addition, the installer comes with the latest release of the firmware.
 Installers for host tool v1.0 (build 53) do not have this yet; download a newer version here.

 (The host tool never "phones home", and there is no automatic update over internet.)

 The main purpose of the ethernet debugger is to capture packets.
 The following methods are available.

 If you open Wireshark, it should display any plugged in Intona Ethernet Debuggers as

-1:2 in the brackets is the device name (as used by the host tool), which consist of the USB bus and port numbers.
-(Some versions of Wireshark display this twice.)
+08900037 in the brackets is the serial number (as in the USB device descriptor).
+(Some versions of Wireshark also show the device address in the format used by the host tool.)
 Double click this entry, and Wireshark should start capturing.
 The Ethernet Debugger's main LED will start blinking.

 There is no hotplug mechanism for Wireshark extcaps.
 If you connect or disconnect devices while Wireshark is running, you may need to press F5 or restart Wireshark to update the device list of Ethernet Debugger capture devices.